 Oregon businesses and governments have an existing duty to provide reasonable security for Oregonians’ data and to notify any Oregon consumer whose personal information was breached.
 In 2016 a new law went into effect, allowing the Attorney General to enforce penalties against data holders who fail to use reasonable security measures.
 The Attorney General also worked to update the law to cover sensitive personal information such as fingerprints, medical information and health insurance information.
-In the event of a breach, businesses must let effected consumers know.
-In the event of a breach involving more than 250 Oregonians, the Attorney General is also required to be notified.
+In the event of a breach, businesses must let consumers know.
+If the breach involves more than 250 Oregonians, the Attorney General must also be notified.

 Oregonians can search the names of companies or organizations that have reported data breaches ».